Master of Science (Traditional Oriental Medicine)

 Master of Science (Traditional Oriental Medicine) (MSTOM)

-With us, you can learn from experts and hone your craft in something ancient and also on the cutting edge of modern-day healthcare.
+If you've been searching for Master's programs in Chicago, your search ends at Pacific College.
+With this degree in acupuncture and Oriental medicine, you can learn from experts and hone your craft in something ancient and also on the cutting edge of modern-day healthcare.
 You can do something that has a positive impact personally and professionally.
 Explore what being a practitioner of Chinese medicine means to you.
 You’ve always been a healer at heart--let us show you the path to becoming one in practice.

-The purpose of the Master’s program is to train practitioners of Oriental medicine and to enable them to function as primary, independent healthcare providers, and most importantly, to become an integral part of the modern healthcare system.
+The purpose of the Master’s in Oriental medicine degree program is to train practitioners of Oriental medicine and to enable them to function as primary, independent healthcare providers, and most importantly, to become an integral part of the modern healthcare system.
 Following the vision of an “East meets West” environment, students learn and apply the best of Asian medicine with a firm foundation in Western medicine.
-The program consists of three academic phases that emphasize practicality in both theory and clinical practice.
+If you've been searching for traditional Chinese medicine schools that incorporate real-world training, this program consists of three academic phases that emphasize practicality in both theory and clinical practice.

-The Master of Science (Traditional Oriental Medicine) is a four-year graduate program.
-With 191 units and over 3,500 credit hours of theory and clinical practice, graduates are eligible for the California, Illinois, and New York state licensure exams, as well as the national certification examinations, which enables students to become licensed in the remaining states that regulate acupuncture and Oriental medicine.
+The Master of Science (Traditional Oriental Medicine)is a four-year graduate program.
+With 191.5 units and 3,525 credit hours of theory and clinical practice, graduates are eligible for the California, Illinois, and New York state licensure exams, as well as the national certification examinations, which enables students to become licensed in the remaining states that regulate acupuncture and Oriental medicine.
 Students of the Master’s program are also eligible to enroll in Pacific College’s massage programs, allowing them to earn a massage license and work in the field while completing their Master’s degree.

 Some of these courses include: